Profile for Sana Illahe

 Brief biography

-I am originally from Lahore, Pakistan.
-I have a PhD. degree in Sociology from South Dakota State University.
+My origins are in Lahore, Pakistan.
+I was awarded a Doctorate in Sociology from South Dakota State University in 2022.

-My research interests include studying how transgender persons negotiate mobility in various spaces in Pakistan, such as urban public spaces, private institutions, and familial domains.
-I study the violence against transgender people in these spaces and how transgender people respond and navigate these spaces.
+My research interests include studying how transgender persons negotiate mobility in various spaces in Pakistan, especially in urban public spaces.
+I study the violence against transgender people and how transgender persons respond to the violence and navigate these spaces.

-My teaching interests also revolve around themes of decolonization, with a special focus on gender, promoting an understanding of marginalized identities within their own cultural frameworks.
+My teaching interests especially revolve around themes of decolonization, with a special focus on gender, promoting an understanding of marginalized identities within their own cultural frameworks.

 I am a trained vocalist in Pakistani (Hindustani) classical music tradition, and perform in concerts frequently.
 I use interdisciplinary approaches in collaborating with the music programs, to create global cultural consciousness among students.

-I am also a member for the City of La Crosse Arts Board.
+I serve as a member of the Arts Board for the City of La Crosse.

 Current courses at UWL